February 25, 2025

 James Baldwin once warned, “People are trapped in history and history is trapped in them.”
 The history of photography in Africa is one of colonial documentation, of images taken to “other” people who were not white, to showcase the “exotic”, “the poor”, “the look of the babrbar” - and ultimately to justify oppression.
 Even today, many of the images that flood Western media perpetuate a singular narrative when speaking of certain places in Africa for instance: one of poverty, helplessness, and dependency.
 The full story is rarely told.

 But what does it mean to tell the full story?
 Does it mean turning the camera away altogether?
-(Which is what I did in Kibera - frozen by too many questions and a fear of doing things the wrong way.
-To do it the “white way”, the wrong way.
+(Which is what I did in Kibera - frozen by too many questions and a fear of doing things the wrong way).
+Does it mean to do it the “white way”, the wrong way?
 Does it mean resisting the instinct to document and instead simply existing in the moment?
 Or does it mean finding a way to photograph without extracting, without reducing?

 As I stand in Kibera, I realize that taking a photograph is not the same as telling a truth.
 My camera, my gaze through this camera, has the power to distort, to humanize or to exploit.
 I want my photographs to serve as testimony, not as trophies.
-I want them to honor, not to invade.
-I want them to speak with the people in my frame, not about them.
+I want them to honor.
+I want them to speak with the people in my frame.
 I don’t want the “look how joyful they are despite living conditions that no human should ever have to experience”, but I want the joy, because the people in front of me have joy in their eyes.

-The responsibility, then, is clear: to ensure that the camera is in the hands of the lions.
-To capture not just suffering, but survival.
-Not just poverty, but power.
-To resist the easy image, the one that the world already expects, and instead, to seek the ones that challenge, that complicate, that honor the dignity of those whose lives are being documented.
+To resist the easy image, the one that the world already expects, and instead, to seek the ones that honor the dignity of those whose lives are being documented.

 And maybe, in the end, to put the camera down altogether, and simply listen.
 My only photo of Kibera is one taken from the side of the road, before I walked in.